-Index Manager provides search and metadata services both to FotoStation and FotoWeb.
+Index Manager provides search and metadata services to both FotoStation and FotoWeb.

 When configuring a system that involves both FotoWeb and Index Manager, it is possible to run Index Manager and FotoWeb on separate network servers.
 This is usually the preferred way to configure the system to achieve the best possible performance.

-A single FotoWeb server can only connect to one MongoDB database, and it "owns" that database.
+Note: A single FotoWeb server can only connect to one MongoDB database, and it "owns" that database.
 However, several Index Managers crawling your servers' file repositories can push metadata to that single database server.
-It is also possible to configure Index Manager to push metadata to a MongoDB Replica set to maintain a high-availability scheme - see below for details.
+It is also possible to configure Index Manager to push metadata to a MongoDB replica set to maintain a high-availability scheme - see below for details.

 When Index Manager and FotoWeb run on the same server

-When Index Manager and FotoWeb run on the same server, Index Manager automatically detects whether FotoWeb has been activated on the server and starts pushing indexed metadata to the MongoDB database that FotoWeb uses.
+When Index Manager and FotoWeb run on the same server, Index Manager automatically detects if FotoWeb has been activated on the server and starts pushing indexed metadata to the MongoDB database that FotoWeb uses.
 Metadata from all indexed assets are pushed to the database, whether the index(es) have an associated FotoWeb archive or not.
 This push of metadata to localhost happens whether the Push metadata to FotoWeb server options is enabled or not.

 When Index Manager and FotoWeb run on separate servers